petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 But is this really best modeled as a waterfall process where nothing is learned between phases?
-Do we never, for example, return to data analysis after starting the writing or peer review process?
+Do we never, for example, need to return to data analysis after starting the writing or peer review process?

 Instead, we could think of a research project as one continuous